-grpck Verifies the integrity of the group files /etc/group and /etc/gshadow grpconv Creates or updates the shadow group file from the normal group file grpunconv Updates /etc/group from /etc/gshadow and then deletes the latter lastlog Reports the most recent login of all users or of a given user reports the most recent rogin of an asers of of a given login Is used by the system to let users sign on logoutd Is a daemon used to enforce restrictions on log-on time and ports newgidmap Is used to set the gid mapping of a user namespace newgrp Is used to change the current GID during a login session newuidmap Is used to set the uid mapping of a user namespace newusers Is used to create or update an entire series of user accounts nologin Displays a message saying an account is not available; it is designed to be used as the default shell for disabled accounts passwd Is used to change the password for a user or group account pwck Verifies the integrity of the password files /etc/passwd and /etc/shadow pwconv Creates or updates the shadow password file from the normal password file pwunconv Updates /etc/passwd from /etc/shadow and then deletes the latter sg Executes a given command while the user's GID is set to that of the given group su Runs a shell with substitute user and group IDs useradd Creates a new user with the given name, or updates the default new-user information userdel Deletes the specified user account usermod Is used to modify the given user's login name, user identification (UID), shell, initial group, home directory, etc.
+grpck Verifies the integrity of the group files /etc/group and /etc/gshadow grpconv Creates or updates the shadow group file from the normal group file grpunconv Updates /etc/group from /etc/gshadow and then deletes the latter login Is used by the system to let users sign on logoutd Is a daemon used to enforce restrictions on log-on time and ports newgidmap Is used to set the gid mapping of a user namespace newgrp Is used to change the current GID during a login session newuidmap Is used to set the uid mapping of a user namespace newusers Is used to create or update an entire series of user accounts nologin Displays a message saying an account is not available; it is designed to be used as the default shell for disabled accounts passwd Is used to change the password for a user or group account pwck Verifies the integrity of the password files /etc/passwd and /etc/shadowpwconv Creates or updates the shadow password file from the normal password file pwunconv Updates /etc/passwd from /etc/shadow and then deletes the latter sg Executes a given command while the user's GID is set to that of the given group su Runs a shell with substitute user and group IDs useradd Creates a new user with the given name, or updates the default new-user information userdel Deletes the specified user account usermod Is used to modify the given user's login name, user identification (UID), shell, initial group, home directory, etc.

-vigr Edits the /etc/group or /etc/gshadow files

-vipw Edits the /etc/passwd or /etc/shadow files

-libsubid library to handle subordinate id ranges for users and groups
+vigr Edits the /etc/group or /etc/gshadow files vipw Edits the /etc/passwd or /etc/shadow files libsubid library to handle subordinate id ranges for users and groups

-8.27.
-GCC-13.2.0
+8.29.
+GCC-14.2.0